 - even as far as the vibration and energy you convey.

-You may be surprised how often times your non-verbal communication speaks louder than your verbal communication.
-This is the kind of stuff that can boggle the mind with poor results from your marketing if you’re not paying attention to it.
+You may be surprised how often your non-verbal communication speaks louder than your verbal communication.
+Unfortunately, this kind of stuff can boggle the mind with poor results from your marketing if you’re not paying attention to it.

-Effective marketing communications is making sure that both the verbal and non-verbal portions are in sync — mixed messages tend to cause confusion and distrust — two qualities that repel rather than attract.
+Effective marketing communications ensure that both the verbal and non-verbal portions are in sync — mixed messages tend to cause confusion and distrust — two qualities that repel rather than attract.

 And yes, whether you’re using verbal or non-verbal communication, you are marketing.